BCLibraries/burns-exhibits/content/roycroft/Kelmscott.md

 {{% /largefigure %}}

-{{% largefigure src="../child chrictopher title page.jpg"
-                headline="Title Page"
-                description="Morris, [Child Christopher and Goldilind the fair](https://bc-primo.hosted.exlibrisgroup.com/primo-explore/fulldisplay?docid=ALMA-BC21324903000001021&context=L&vid=bclib_new&search_scope=lib_BURNS&tab=bcl_only&lang=en_US), 04-13988 FINE PRINT" size="large" align="center" %}}
 The title page of *Child Christopher and Goldilind the Fair* (v.
 1, 1895) by the Kelmscott Press is an exquisite example of the types of design that the Roycrofters were influenced by and trying to reproduce.
-The floral motifs can be found throughout the works of the Roycrofters.
+The floral motifs can be found throughout the works of the Roycrofters. *Little Journeys to the Homes of Eminent Artists: Gainsborough* (1902) is a shining example of the title pages found in many of the Roycrofters’ works.
+The similarities to the Kelmscott press are clearly visible in the layout, font, and floral patterns of the title page.

-{{% /largefigure %}}
+{{% galleryrow %}}

-{{% largefigure src="../gainsborough.jpg"
+{{< figure src="../child chrictopher title page.jpg"
            headline="Title Page"
+                description="Morris, [Child Christopher and Goldilind the fair](https://bc-primo.hosted.exlibrisgroup.com/primo-explore/fulldisplay?docid=ALMA-BC21324903000001021&context=L&vid=bclib_new&search_scope=lib_BURNS&tab=bcl_only&lang=en_US), 04-13988 FINE PRINT"
+>}}

+{{< figure src="../gainsborough.jpg"
+           headline="Title Page"
                 description="Hubbard, [Little journeys to the Homes of Eminent Artists: Gainsborough](https://bc-primo.hosted.exlibrisgroup.com/primo-explore/fulldisplay?docid=ALMA-BC21342177330001021&context=L&vid=bclib_new&search_scope=lib_BURNS&tab=bcl_only&lang=en_US), ND497.G2 H8 1902 GENERAL"
-                size="small" %}}
-*Little Journeys to the Homes of Eminent Artists: Gainsborough* (1902) is a shining example of the title pages found in many of the Roycrofters’ works.
-The similarities to the Kelmscott press are clearly visible in the layout, font, and floral patterns of the title page.
+>}}

-{{% /largefigure %}}
+{{% /galleryrow %}}